 1. Eat more plants and less meat

 So if you fly three times a year to a European city, or once a year to a far-away place, you'll soon reach 1.5 tons of CO2 per person per year.
-In order to compensate for that with your diet, you have to start eating plants.
+In order to compensate for that with your diet, you have to start changing eating plants.

 2. Choose the train when travelling close to home